TechAustraliaPartener/decathlon-au-shopify-theme-tech/README.md

 All of this logic can be overridden by using the `DECATHLON_PERSISTENT_CART_URL` environment variable as shown above.

-## Click and Collect (C&C)

-The Click and Collect feature enables shipping and pick-up-in-store options in checkout

-### Building the C&C for Testing and Production

-1. To build for testing, run `npm run build:heroku:staging` (or `npm run dev:heroku:staging` to start a watch on your code with gulp tasks and Theme Kit)
-1. To build for production, run `npm run build:heroku:production`
-1. This sets a value in code, `PROD_KEYS=true`, used to set keys for C&C to work against a production environment

 ## Cypress tests

 Cypress tests have been added to help test the Persistent Cart E2E flow.